leonardomagalhaes21/feup-COMP/README.md

 ## Overview

-This project implements the **frontend phase** of a Java Minus Minus (Jmm) compiler.
-This is the first delivery of the project, focusing solely on processing Jmm source code through multiple stages, including lexical analysis, parsing, and semantic analysis.
-Future phases will include code optimization, intermediate representation (IR) generation, and backend processing.
+This project implements a complete compiler for the Java Minus Minus (Jmm) language, covering all major phases of compilation.
+The compiler processes Jmm source code through lexical analysis, parsing, semantic analysis, intermediate representation generation (OLLIR), and backend code generation (Jasmin).
+It also includes multiple optimization techniques to improve performance and efficiency.
+This document corresponds to the final delivery, showcasing the full compilation pipeline and supporting components.

 ## Features